 Deportation usually separates people from their families and jobs but can also put their lives at risk if their country of origin is unsafe.
 Recovering from such a disruption to your life can be almost impossible.
 Facing deportation may make you feel hopeless but you need to understand that no matter what situation you are in there are always options.
 All you need to do is understand the steps involved in preventing a deportation.

-An experienced and knowledgeable deportation lawyer can use a number of steps and maneuvers to stop you from getting deported.
+An experienced and knowledgeable deportation lawyer can use a number of steps and maneuvers and finding other ways to avoid deportation.

 How To Stop A Deportation

-Some of the things you can do to prevent a deportation include:
+To not get deported some of the things you can do include:

 - Apply for political asylum: Hire a Deportation Defense lawyer to help you apply for asylum.
 If your asylum application goes through, you will be considered a refugee from your home country and you will not be deported.